theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 *IMPORTANT NOTE*

+_AS OF 2026-08-17_
+I got rid of the zen4 system.
+I briefly had an i7-3615QE ThinkPad X230 in the rotation, but it bricked on reboot.
+Back down to zen1 and zen3 until or unless this AI-pocalypse nonsense ends.

 _AS OF 2025-11-14_
 I have finally mitigated the damage from the migration from 6.14.11 to 6.15+, and am shipping kernel configs based on the new source tree.
 * graysky2's patches are essentially obsolete now, but they have continued to update them for 6.16+, and I've included the most recent patch in this repo.
 This is, as they say, primarily useful if you want to build an optimized kernel on a system with different hardware.
 Given the difference in build time between a 3700C and an 8840HS or 5700G, it's still useful to me.